 The results from your search are listed below:

-The Royal College of Obstetricians and Gynaecologists (RCOG) welcomes the publication of the Coalition Government’s programme.
-The RCOG's views on the relevant chapters are below.
+The Royal College of Obstetricians and Gynaecologists (RCOG) welcomes the publication of Foundation for Excellence.
+An Evaluation of the Foundation Programme by Professor John Collins.

-The Royal College of Obstetricians and Gynaecologists (RCOG) and Royal College of Paediatrics and Child Health (RCPCH) welcome the publication of the American Academy of Paediatrics (AAP) Committee on Bioethics Policy Statement Ritual Genital
+The Royal College of Obstetricians and Gynaecologists (RCOG), Royal College of Midwives (RCM) and Royal College of Paediatrics and Child Health (RCPCH) are extremely concerned by the reports that the commissioning of maternity services will now be

 The paper, Instrumental delivery: how to meet the need for improvements in training in The Obstetrician and Gynaecologist (TOG), emphasises the need to provide practical training using simulators and mannequins and the importance of maintaining

 The General Medical Council (GMC) releases its survey of trainees and trainers today.
 The main findings show that the European Working Time Regulation (EWTR) has had a negative impact on junior doctor training.
 Not only has it reduced medical